sebkaster/CarND-Advanced-Lane-Lines/writeup.md

 | 725,  460     | 1065,   0      |
 | 1125, 700   | 1065, 700       |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear approximately parallel in the warped image:

 ![alt text][warp]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Lane Finding

 The first step is to create a histogram of lower half of the image.
 With this histogram we are adding up the pixel values along each column in the image.